ecmagnuson/VCFProject/ElliottTutorial.md

 <p> &emsp; The Variant Call Format (VCF) file type was created by the 1000s Genomes Project so they could store genetic variation data collected in an organized and meaningful way [3].
 Using this format, the only necessary thing that needs to be stored is the reference genome and the variations themselves.
 The VCF file extension is “.vcf”, but the file itself is just text, so any text editor can open and display the data inside.</p>

 <p> &emsp; There are a number of steps that are required to go through to end up with a meaningful VCF file.
 If you send in your samples for sequencing, many companies will complete these steps for you through what is called a pipeline, and they will send you your results of SNPs and indels in VCF form.
 For example, a sample of DNA is sequenced, which produces a raw FASTA DNA sequence.
 The sequence is aligned with a reference creating a Sequence Alignment/Map (SAM) file.
 Processing the SAM file involves IDing where the alignment is different between the reference and the target sequence, and the VCF is built.
 The term for this is “variant calling” - whereby we are able to ultimately ID the variants from the input of the sequence data.
 This process has become a standardized way for bioinformaticians to tidy and handle massive amounts of genomic data into parasable files that contain only the variation data.
-The Global Alliance for Genomics & Health (GA4H) has laid out what they call the Large Scale Genomics work stream, the process mentioned above acting as a pipeline of genomic formatting [4,5].</p>
+The Global Alliance for Genomics & Health (GA4H) has laid out what they call the Large Scale Genomics work stream, the process mentioned above acting as a pipeline of genomic formatting.</p>

 ## Anatomy of a VCF file

 <p> &emsp; While the text in a VCF file in itself is not immediately very helpful to a human reader, I will go over the basics of the format itself before we learn how to use tools that have been created to parse and manipulate them.
-The anatomy of a VCF file is extremely well documented, and the full specification of the newest standard (VCFv4.3) is freely available online [6]. </p>
+The anatomy of a VCF file is extremely well documented, and the full specification of the newest standard (VCFv4.3) is freely available [online](https://samtools.github.io/hts-specs/VCFv4.3.pdf). </p>

 <p> &emsp; Figure 2 below shows the standardized anatomy of a VCF file.
 It can be a lot to parse if you have never seen one before, so I will go over the most important parts below.